Rabbit1010/Keras-Installation-Guide/README.md

 ```
 conda install tensorflow
 ```
-Enter spyder or other IDE (make sure you inside the virtual environment), and test if the installation is OK
+Enter spyder or other IDE (make sure you are inside the virtual environment), and test if the installation is OK
 ```python
 import tensorflow as tf
 print(tf.VERSION)